Krupalp525/fledge-mcp/SMITHERY.md

    - Ensure `FLEDGE_API_URL` is properly set
    - Ensure the tools file exists at the specified path

-3. **Resource Limits**:
+3. **Health Check**:
-   - If the server crashes without error, check if memory limits are sufficient
+   - Verify the health check is responding on port 8083
+   - Ensure both ports (8082 and 8083) are exposed in the Dockerfile

 ## Manual Testing